 Limes work well in savory foods.
 Try adding the juice or grated peel of a lime to flavor salad dressings or rice dishes.
 Otherwise, juice a lime and add to hot or cold water for a refreshing drink.

 Grapefruits are sour fruits full of health-inducing vitamins and minerals.
 Grapefruits can be pink, red, or white.

 - 2.46 g fiber

 The flavonoids in grapefruits can help protect against some cancers, inflammation, and obesity.

 Some research from this review suggests that grapefruit furanocoumarins may have anticancer properties, which may be especially effective against breast cancer, skin cancer, and leukemia.
-Researchers still need to carry out more studies on animals and humans to confirm these properties.
+However, researchers still need to carry out more studies to confirm these properties.

-People may wish to see a doctor before adding grapefruit to their diet, as it can interact with certain medications.
+People may wish to contact a doctor before adding grapefruit to their diet, as it can interact with certain medications.